Challenges with Thermal Compliance

 Determination of the areas in the Chassahowitzka system that meet manatee habitat criteria during critical conditions from a 3D hydrodynamic (salinity and temperature) model using EEMS.

 Lake Washington is the second largest natural lake in the State of Washington, USA.
 It is a lake with steeply sloping sides and also has long-term, high quality vertical temperature records.
 This makes it an ideal case to test the Sigma-Zed layering approach.
 DSI has developed a hydrodynamic model of this water body with 1,183 cells and 55 layers to assess the accuracy for prediction of the epilimnion and hypolimnion.
+You can see the real-time output for this model here.

 Download Example EE Models